X

 • Resources: What materials and tools are available?
 Consider your budget, available technologies, and the expertise of your team.

-• Iteration Speed: How quickly does the prototype need to be created and improved?
-Consider timeframes and deadlines to make the prototyping process efficient.
+• Iteration speed: How quickly does the prototype need to be created and improved?
+Consider timeframes and deadlines to keep the prototyping process efficient.

-2. Conduct User Tests: Let users test the prototype under real conditions.
-Observe their behavior and note their reactions.
+2. Conduct user tests: Let users test the prototype under real conditions.
+Observe their behaviour and note their reactions.

-3. Collect Feedback: Use questionnaires, interviews, and observations to collect feedback.
+3. Collect feedback: Use questionnaires, interviews, and observations.
 Gather qualitative and quantitative data to get a comprehensive picture.

-4. Analyze Results: Identify patterns and common issues in the feedback.
-Analyze the data to gain insights and identify improvement opportunities.
+4. Analyse results: Identify patterns and common issues in the feedback.
+Analyse the data to gain insights and identify improvement opportunities.

 Cost-Efficient Prototyping

-By using cost-effective materials and tools, prototypes can be efficiently created and tested.
+By using cost-effective materials and tools, prototypes can be created and tested efficiently.
 Use simple materials for initial drafts and invest in more expensive technologies only as needed.
 Focus on essential functions and avoid unnecessary complexity in early stages.

 Avoiding Mistakes in Prototyping

-• Diverse Perspectives: Integrate different viewpoints to minimize bias.
+• Diverse perspectives: Integrate different viewpoints to minimise bias.
 Use the expertise and experiences of various team members to get a comprehensive picture.

 Team Aspects and Collaboration